Skip to content

 2. CRON_RETENTION_EXPRESSION

-1. Open your .env file (or deployment configuration).
+1. Open your .env file (or wherever you manage your deployment secrets).

 bash